hrc3747/HTML-and-CSS-Projects/README.md

 ### Movie Theater Site

 This page is an example home page for a movie theater that is styled using Bootstrap 4.
 It contains many Bootstrap componenents including a navbar, jumbotron, form, cards and dropdowns.

+### Portofolio Site

+This is my portfolio website that is styled using CSS.